 The Young Hopefuls are a key part of our school community at Kingstone and Thruxton.
 They are responsible for a range of things; from organising school events to running lunchtime activities, you will often find them helping around the school in a variety of different ways.
 Our Young Hopefuls act as role models and deliver and demonstrate our school values on a daily basis.
 They wear bright jackets so that they are easily identifiable to both adults and children.

 The Young Hopefuls meet weekly to discuss responsibilities and plan future events.
 Each half-term they complete tasks to earn a badge.
 This half-term the badge is Safety and the children have been busy thinking of ways to keep those within the school and the wider community safe.

-At Kingstone and Thruxton we are proud to have pupil representatives that take part in Class and School Council meetings.
-These councils are in place so that pupils have a voice and are involved in decisions about the school that affect them.
+At Kingstone and Thruxton we are proud to have pupil representatives that take part in Class and School Parliament meetings.
+These are in place so that pupils have a voice and are involved in decisions about the school that affect them.
 Through Class Council all pupils can raise issues, share ideas and take part in discussions that involve all of their classmates in reaching a democratic solution.
-Wider issues that arise at Class Council are discussed further at School Council, this ensures that as many pupil voices as possible are heard.
+Wider issues that arise at Class Council are discussed further at School Parliament, this ensures that as many pupil voices as possible are heard.
 Pupils at Kingstone and Thruxton know that this is their school and their thoughts and ideas matter.

 The School Parliament is made up of one representative from each class.
 Earlier in the year, each class elected a representative who attends School Parliament meetings.
 Meetings are held reguarly and reps bring together ideas, comments and concerns that are raised in class time prior to the meeting.
 An agenda is set and sent to all the classes to discuss.